Physical Therapist Assistant

 Professional Organizations and Sites of Interest: The Physical Therapist Assistant Program maintains close ties with the professional organizations that represent physical therapy:

 - American Physical Therapy Association: This is a national professional organization that represents nearly 70,000 members, and works to foster advancement in physical therapy practice, research, and education.
-The mission of the APTA is to further the profession's role in prevention, diagnosis, and treatment of movement dysfunction and to enhance the physical health and functional abilities of members of the public.
+The mission of the APTA is to further the profession's role in the prevention, diagnosis, and treatment of movement dysfunction and to enhance the physical health and functional abilities of members of the public.

 - Texas Physical Therapy Association: This is the state component of the APTA that represents the physical therapy profession in Texas.